WallarooLabs/wally/book/core-concepts/partitioning.md

 }
 {%- endcodetabs %}

-If a message came into the system with a new stock price, the computation would take that message, get the symbol and the price, and use them to update the state.
+If a message came into the system with a new stock price, the state computation would take that message, get the symbol and the price, and use them to update the state.

 {% codetabs name="Python", type="py" -%}
 @wallaroo.state_computation("update stock")